warerwang/stalk-opentracing-js/tutorials/08-context-propagation/README.md

 - `server.js`: Simple express server on port 3000
 - `client.js`: Makes a http request to localhost:3000

-For both processes, we set-up `stalk.Tracer` with `JaegerReporter` to reports local jaeger reporter.
+For both processes, we set-up a `stalk.Tracer` with `JaegerReporter` reporting to local jaeger reporter.

 ```js
 const stalkTracer = new stalk.Tracer();